HuaweiSwitch/CloudEngine-Ansible/docs/ce_module_docs.md

 ## ce_file_copy
-Copy a file to a remote cloudengine device
+Copy a file to a remote CloudEngine device

   * Synopsis
   * Options
   * Examples

 #### Synopsis
- Copy a file to a remote cloudengine device
+ Copy a file to a remote CloudEngine device

 #### Options